Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - wanderlust: the wish to travel far away and to many different places.
 - gaudy: unpleasantly bright in color or decoration.
 - effeminate: Behaves or looks similar to a woman (describing man).
+- smeared: to publicly accuse someone of something unpleasant, unreasonable, or unlikely to be true in order to harm their reputation.
+- sheaf (plural sheaves): a no. of things, esp. pieces of paper or plant stems, that are held/tied together.
+- ostensibly: in a way that appears/claims to be one thing when it's really something else.
+- ravel: to separate a knot, mass of threads, etc. into a single thread or threads.
+(Second meaning): to become or to make someone/something become more confused.
+- secular: not having any connection with religion.
+- wanderlust: to with to travel far away and to many different places.
+- atavistic: happening because of a very old habit from a long time ago in human history, not because of a conscious decision or because it is necessary now.
+- flagellation: the practice of whipping yourself or someone else, esp. as religious practice, punishment, or for sexual pleasure.
+- metamorphose: change into a different state.
+E.g. caterpillar to butterfly.
+- languish: to exist in an unpleasant/unwanted situation, often for a long time.
+- bed down: to lie down somewhere, usually somewhere different from where you usually sleep, in order to go to sleep.
+- grub: to search for something by digging/turning over earth.
+(Second meaning: food.)
+- untrammeled: not limited by rules or any other controlling influence.